rtCamp/wordpress-preview-revisions/readme.md

 ## License :page_with_curl:

-This project is licensed under the GPL2 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL2 License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Does this interest you?